Mary

 Mary (she/her) is a clinical counseling intern pursuing her master’s degree in Clinical Mental Health Counseling with a concentration in Drama Therapy at Lesley University.
 She provides therapy for adult individuals integrating humanistic, liberation psychology, and creative arts frameworks to support clients in their journeys of meaning-making through life’s challenges.

 Mary is a white, able-bodied, English-speaking queer woman born in the southern U.S. who identifies as spiritual and not religious.
-She acknowledges that these identities and more may influence the dynamics of the therapeutic relationship and encourage my clients to bring any concerns or questions regarding these dynamics into the therapy space.
+She acknowledges that these identities and more may influence the dynamics of the therapeutic relationship and encourages clients to bring any concerns or questions regarding these dynamics into the therapy space.